Democrats concerned by Facebook oversight board's limited authority

 By Nandita Bose

-Facebook's independent board has the authority to overturn decisions by the company and Chief Executive Mark Zuckerberg on whether individual content should be allowed on Facebook and Instagram.
-The oversight board focuses on a small slice of challenging issues, including hate speech, harassment and people's safety.
+Facebook's oversight board has the authority to overturn decisions by the company and Chief Executive Mark Zuckerberg on whether individual content should be allowed on Facebook and Instagram.
+The independent board focuses on a small slice of challenging issues, including hate speech, harassment and people's safety.

 "We are concerned that Facebook's Oversight Board — and its members — may be ill-equipped and ill-empowered to meaningfully improve the incredibly troubling behavior of the company," said a letter sent to members of the oversight board from House Energy and Commerce committee Chairman Frank Pallone, Communications and Technology Subcommittee Chairman Mike Doyle and Consumer Protection and Commerce Subcommittee Chair Jan Schakowsky.